PurpleKingdomGames/indigo/indigo/docs/guides/howto-custom-entity.md

----
-id: howto-custom-entity
-title: How to make a custom entity
+# How to make a custom entity
----

 ## What are custom entities?